softlinkprotocol/curve-docs/docs/exchange-pools.rst

 Amplification Coefficient
 -------------------------

 The amplification co-efficient (“A”) determines a pool’s tolerance for imbalance between the assets within it.
-A higher value means that trades will incure slippage sooner as the assets within the pool become imbalanced.
+A higher value means that trades will incur slippage sooner as the assets within the pool become imbalanced.

 The appropriate value for A is dependent upon the type of coin being used within the pool.